perladvent/perldotcom/content/article/_pub_2003_10_31_openguides.md

 -   The biggest and most widely used install is [the original London one](http://london.openguides.org/).
--   Oxford has two OpenGuides sites â [The Oxford Guide](http://oxford.openguides.org/) and [The Vegan Guide to Oxford](http://the.earth.li/~kake/cgi-bin/openguides/vegan-oxford.cgi)
+-   Oxford has two OpenGuides sites — [The Oxford Guide](http://oxford.openguides.org/) and [The Vegan Guide to Oxford](http://the.earth.li/~kake/cgi-bin/openguides/vegan-oxford.cgi)
 -   ...
 Your city belongs here! ...